 The web toolbar of Microsoft Word 2003 was very useful to navigate through a large document.
-However, there is a way to add the Back and the Forward buttons to the toolbar.
+Later versions of Word do not have it (by default).
+However, there is a way to customize the toolbar to re-add the Back and the Forward buttons.
 Follow these steps.

 Click the Microsoft office (File) button in the top left corner of your Word window.